Health, south wind, books, old trees, a boat, a friend.

 Our contribution has several parts that work together synergistically to create beneficial health care experiences.

-Being effective: for us, being effective means getting to the root of the problem, not simply suppressing symptoms.
-To do this, our physicians utilize an integrative approach to natural medicine.
-Briefly, this means that we combine carefully selected practices from various health care systems that address physiological, psychoemotional, social, and spiritual aspects of health and illness.
-We particularly emphasize each person’s capacity for healing and lifestyle-intensive, low-level invasive treatment approaches.
+- Being effective: for us, being effective means getting to the root of the problem, not simply suppressing symptoms.
+To do this, our physicians utilize an integrative approach that combines carefully selected practices from various health care systems that address physiological, psycho-emotional, social, and spiritual aspects of health and illness.

-Individualized care plans: since each person is biochemically unique, “cookbook” approaches are often recipes for failure.
+- Individualized care plans: since each person is biochemically unique, “cookbook” approaches are often recipes for failure.
 We create tailored, patient-centered solutions that are exclusive to each patient and designed to address the specific needs of that person.
-This concern and attention to detail takes more time, but like any well-crafted instrument, individualized care plans provide numerous long-term benefits.

-Ecological considerations: in its most general sense, ecology is the study of the relationships between living entities and their environment.
-Genetically, human beings are designed to thrive within a certain set of limited ecological parameters.
-When faced with medical decisions, however, it is often difficult to know which choices best support your unique ecological structure – that is, the least toxic, most sustainable, and most supportive of your personal conception of wellness.
+- Ecological considerations: When faced with medical decisions, however, it is often difficult to know which choices best support your unique ecological structure that includes your microbiome.
 Should you change your diet or take cholesterol-lowering medications?
-Which supplements are safe and effective?
 Is an exercise program, anti-depressant, or referral to a mental health professional the best choice when struggling with a mood disorder?
 Our expertise in natural medicine provides more options for cost-effective solutions that respect the ecology of the human person.

-The “other” medical feat – Prevention: do you remember the ads for pork, calling it the “other” white meat?
-There is something similar in medicine.
-There are many clinicians who advocate for the supposed primary accomplishment of medicine – drugs and surgery.
-They extol the virtues of these interventions in extending human life.
-In fact, it is the “other” medical feat that has dramatically increased the average human lifespan and decreased human suffering – public health and prevention.
-Prevention-related activities such as discussions about lifestyle and hygienic interventions, examination of risk factors, reviewing ways to improve nutrition, and supporting the importance of exercise are an integral part of our care plans, not just an afterthought.
+- The “other” medical feat – Prevention: there was once an ads for pork, calling it the “other” white meat?
+There is something similar in medicine called preventative medicine.
+It is this “other” medical feat that has dramatically increased the average human lifespan and decreased human suffering.
+Prevention-related activities and discussions are an integral part of our care plans, not just an afterthought.

-Focus on education: it is impossible to make informed choices unless you understand the implications of what you are choosing.
+- Focus on education: it is impossible to make informed choices unless you understand the implications of what you are choosing.
 For us, education is about taking the time to explain how, what, and why things are happening so that you can make intelligent health decisions.
-Once the problem has been identified, it is the education provided about the problem that serves as the foundation for successful, patient-centered solutions.

-Team approach: good medicine does not happen in isolation.
+- Team approach: good medicine does not happen in isolation.
 The field of medicine is much too broad for any one individual to be able to be an expert in everything.
 For that reason, we work with a broad range of medical professionals, including the one’s you are comfortable with, in order to optimize your care.
-If you are in need of a referral, we have an extensive network of medical professionals that we have worked with in the Wenatchee community over the many years we have been in practice that we can direct you to.

 The contribution you bring to the therapeutic relationship is also important.